 In case a severe winter storm or blizzard is predicted, it is better to avoid travelling and postpone your journey or explore alternative, safer routes.

-Before setting off, take the time to completely clear your vehicle of any ice or snow.
+Before setting off in winter, it is a must to get your car winter ready.
+Take the time to completely clear your vehicle of any ice or snow.
 This includes not only the windows and mirrors but also the roof, bonnet, boot and lights.

 Leaving a layer of snow or ice on top of your vehicle can be extremely dangerous as it could loosen and fall onto your windscreen while driving, impairing visibility and causing a potential hazard.